-The Board has entered into an agreement with the New York State Education Department (SED) to District participates in the National School Lunch Program, and School Breakfast Program, and/or Special Milk Program, to receive commodities and subsidies from donated by the U.S. Department of Agriculture.
-In return, the District and to accept responsibility for providesing free and reduced-price meals to elementary and secondary students in the its schools and serves meals that meet federal requirements of the District.
+The District participates in the National School Lunch Program, and School Breakfast Program, to receive commodities and subsidies from the U.S. Department of Agriculture.
+In return, the District provides free and reduced-price meals to elementary and secondary students in its schools and serves meals that meet federal requirements.

-The Superintendent or designee will have the responsibility to carry out the rules of the School Lunch and Breakfast Programs.
+The Superintendent or designee will carry out the rules of the School Lunch and Breakfast Programs.
 The District's Reviewing Official and Verification Official or the Department of Social Services Office of Temporary and Disability Assistance (OTDA) will determine student eligibility.
-The determination of which students are eligible is the responsibility of the Reviewing Official and Verification Official or the Office of Temporary and Disability Assistance of the Department of Social Services.
-Appeals regarding eligibility should be submitted to the District's Hearing Official of the District.
+Appeals regarding eligibility should be submitted to the District's Hearing Official.

-The District may allow fire or reduced-price meals may be allowed for qualifying District students after receiving attending District schools upon receipt of a written application from the student's parent or guardian or a "Ddirect Ccertification" letter from the New York State Office of Temporary and Disability Assistance (OTDA).
+The District may allow free or reduced-price meals for qualifying District students after receiving a written application from the student's parent or guardian or a direct certification letter from OTDA.
 Applications will be provided by the District to all families.

-School officials must also determine eligibility for free or reduced-price meals and milk by using the Direct Certification Matching Process, a dataset supplied by the Office of Temporary and Disability Assistance, and made available by the SED.
-Any student residing in a household receiving federal assistance through the Supplemental Nutrition Assistance Program (SNAP), or Temporary Assistance to Needy Families (TANF), or Medicaid is automatically eligible for free meals and milk; eligible families will not have.
-There is no need for families to complete further applications.
-The District will notify parents or guardians of eligibility, giving them the opportunity to decline free meals and milk if they so choose.
+School officials must also determine eligibility for free or reduced-price meals by using the Direct Certification Matching Process.
+Any student residing in a household receiving federal assistance through the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance to Needy Families (TANF), or Medicaid is automatically eligible for free meals; eligible families will not have to complete further applications.
+The District will notify parents or guardians of eligibility, giving them the opportunity to decline free meals.